GeunhwaJeong/haneul-new/doc/src/learn/tokenomics/index.md

 Haneul’s tokenomics are designed at the frontier of economic blockchain research, aiming to deliver an economic ecosystem and financial plumbing at par with Haneul’s leading engineering design.

 This page includes a high-level overview of Haneul’s economic model.
-For further details, refer to the tokenomics white paper: [The Haneul Smart Contracts Platform: Economics and Incentives](https://github.com/GeunhwaJeong/haneul/blob/main/doc/paper/tokenomics.pdf).

 ## The Haneul economy